ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

    ```
    {: pre}

-   >**Note** - the NFS storage DNS host name is a Forwarding Zone (FZ) that is assigned multiple IP addresses.
+   The NFS storage DNS host name is a Forwarding Zone (FZ) that is assigned multiple IP addresses.
 These IP addresses are static and belong to that specific DNS host name.
 Any of those IP addresses can be used to access a specific volume.
+   {:note}

    ```
    esxcli network ip route ipv4 add –gateway GATEWAYIP –network <result of ping command>/32